 Induction burners often have two heating modes based on power and temperature.
 Power settings can range from 100 to 3,700 watts, and the maximum power level is worth considering when choosing a model: the more wattage, the faster a burner will heat up.
-Temperature settings can run from 80 to 525 degrees Fahrenheit, depending on the model, allowing you to do everything from melting chocolate to poaching eggs to boiling pasta.
+Temperature settings can run from 80 to 525 degrees, depending on the model, allowing you to do everything from melting chocolate and poaching eggs to boiling pasta.

-With their light weight, smooth surface, and high power, safety features are key to preventing accidents with portable induction burners.
+With their lightweight, smooth surface, and high power, safety features are important in preventing accidents with portable induction burners.
 Most have sensors that prevent overheating and turn off the burner shortly after you’ve removed a pot.
-Some shut off automatically after several hours of use, and some have locks that prevent the unit from accidentally turning on or from changing settings.
+Some shut off automatically after several hours of use, and some have locks that prevent the unit from accidentally turning on or changing settings.

 Most portable induction burners are basic one-piece units with a heating element, digital control panel, and power cord.
 Some control panels have a knob that lets you fine-tune power or temperature without pressing a button through each level.
 Some models also have one-touch buttons for simmering and boiling.
 Many have timers and control locks.

 What pans work with induction burners?

 Induction burners use magnetic energy to heat cookware, so the pots and pans you use need to have a magnetic metal base.
 Magnetic stainless or carbon steel, cast aluminum with an induction-compatible base, and standard and enameled cast-iron work on induction burners.
 Whichever induction-ready pan you choose, it should also have a flat bottom that makes full contact with the burner.